grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 - status (code)
 - kind

-When implementing a filter policy, intrinsic keys to act on may be used directly, as in the following snippet.
+Intrinsic keys can be acted on directly when implementing a filter policy.
+For example:

 ```yaml
 ---